-- respect and comply with all applicable federal, provincial, and municipal laws; - demonstrate honesty and integrity; - respect differences in people, their ideas, and their opinions; - treat one another with dignity and respect at all times, and especially when there is disagreement; - respect and treat others fairly, regardless of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status, or disability; - respect the rights of others; - show proper care and regard for school property and the property of others; - take appropriate measures to help those in need; - seek assistance from a member of the school staff, if necessary, to resolve conflict peacefully; - respect all members of the school community, especially persons in positions of authority; - respect the need of others to work in an environment that is conducive to learning and teaching; - not swear at a teacher or at another person in a position of authority.
+- respect and comply with all applicable federal, provincial, and municipal laws; - demonstrate honesty and integrity; - respect differences in people, their ideas, and their opinions; - treat one another with dignity and respect at all times, and especially when there is disagreement; - respect and treat others fairly, regardless of, for example, race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability; - respect the rights of others; - show proper care and regard for school property and the property of others; - take appropriate measures to help those in need; - seek assistance from a member of the school staff, if necessary, to resolve conflict peacefully; - respect all members of the school community, especially persons in positions of authority;

+- respect the need of others to work in an environment that is conducive to learning and teaching; including by ensuring that personal mobile devices are only used during instructional time for the educational and other permitted purposes outlined on page 1 of Policy/Program Memorandum No. 128 dated August 29, 2019 - not swear at a teacher or at another person in a position of authority.